Chef Ton Ignites Gastronomic Revolution In Georgetown With New Venture, Sood

-From left Chef Ton, HE Raschda Jiwalai, YB Wong Hon Wai and Mr Tony Ch'ng
+From left Chef Ton, HE Raschada Jiwalai, YB Wong Hon Wai and Mr Tony Ch'ng

 The signing ceremony between Chef Ton and Regal Blossom Sdn Bhd, to be held on 20th April, 2024, at the Marriott Hotel Penang, Salon 1, Level 2, will be graced by YB Wong Hon Wai, Penang State Exco for Tourism and Creative Economy.
 This significant event marks a milestone in bolstering Penang's dynamic tourism and creative economy sectors.